webb/NIEM-Code-Lists-Spec/README.md

 or as an issue at https://github.com/NIEM/niem-code-lists-spec/issues.

-Development of version 1.0 of this specification is being tracked in [the dev-1.0 branch](https://github.com/NIEM/niem-code-lists-spec/tree/dev-1.0) (this branch just holds the README file)
+Development of version 1.0 of this specification is being tracked in [the dev-1.0 branch](https://github.com/NIEM/niem-code-lists-spec/tree/dev-1.0).
+(The "readme" branch just holds this README file)

 For more information, see [the NIEM website's code lists page](http://niem.github.io/technical/code-lists/).